Important: Find a doctor willing to follow this protocol, and test for complications.

 Fill the syringe to the 0.4 ml mark for 0.04 mg DEX

-Take the dexamethasone right before bedtime.
-Then rest for at least 2 hours (or go to sleep) to minimize muscle blood flow.
+Take the dexamethasone with dinner, then rest for at least 2 hours (or go to sleep) to minimize muscle blood flow.

 I recommend putting the dexamethasone in a #0 HPMC (Hydroxypropyl methylcellulose) capsule right before swallowing.
 This is the one I use.